GolosChain/golos-reference/git_guildelines.md

 - Two developers *must* review *every* release before merging it into `master`, enforced through pull requests.
-- Two developers *must* review *every* consensus-breaking change before it moves into `develop`, enforced through pull requests.
+- Two developers *must* review *every* consensus-breaking change before it moves into `golos-vMajor.Hardfork.Release`, enforced through pull requests.
-- Two developers *should* review *every* patch before it moves into `develop`, enforced through pull requests.
+- Two developers *should* review *every* patch before it moves into `golos-vMajor.Hardfork.Release`, enforced through pull requests.
 - One of the reviewers may be the author of the change.
 - This policy is designed to encourage you to take off your "writer hat" and put on your "critic/reviewer hat."
 If this were a patch from an